nirvdrum/github-contest-java/README.markdown

 This is my second submission to the GitHub contest.
 My initial approach was in Ruby and I found it too slow to be usable.
 This project is mostly a port to Java and performs considerably better.
 Since it is a port and I was short of time, the variable naming convention often uses underscores rather than camel-casing.
-The code is fairly clean, but not the best structured Java app by any stretch of the imagination.
+The code is fairly clean, but not the best structured Java application by any stretch of the imagination.

 Running: